Comment on "Specific heat of an ideal Bose gas above the Bose condensation temperature," [Am. J. Phys. 72(9), 1193--1194 (2004)]

 The coefficient of the $T^{-9/2}$ term was incorrect.
 Finally, in London's monograph \textit{Superfluids}\cite{london1954} published in 1954, he wrote a formula almost identical to Eq.~(\ref{eq:einsteincv1925}), except he rounded $0.0069$ to $0.007$ in the $T^{-9/2}$ term.
 Like Einstein, London made the expansion around the limit $T \rightarrow \infty$, as I pointed out in Ref.~\cite{fw2004}.

-In his book \textit{Einstein and the Quantum},\cite{stone} Douglas Stone said ``The generosity of the `Bose-Einstein' designation is not widely appreciated, as few physicists realize that Bose said not a word about the quantum ideal gas in his seminal paper.
+In his book \textit{Einstein and the Quantum},\cite{stone} Douglas Stone wrote, ``The generosity of the `Bose-Einstein' designation is not widely appreciated, as few physicists realize that Bose said not a word about the quantum ideal gas in his seminal paper.
 The paper that does predict quantum condensation belongs to Einstein alone.''
-Stone was referring to Einstein's 1925 paper.\cite{einstein1925} The term ``Bose-Einstein condensation'' first appeared in the title of London's 1938 \textit{Physical Review} paper,\cite{london1938b} and most papers and books have since then adopted this usage.
+Bose's 1924 paper has been translated back to English in this \textit{Journal},\cite{bose1924} and in the quote above Stone is referring to Einstein's 1925 paper.\cite{einstein1925} The readers can assess Stone's statement based on the original publications.
+The term ``Bose-Einstein condensation'' first appeared in the title of London's 1938 \textit{Physical Review} paper,\cite{london1938b} and most papers and books have since then adopted this usage.
 When I submitted my manuscript to the \textit{American Journal of Physics} in 2004, I followed London's word choice of ``Bose-Einstein condensation,'' but the editor abbreviated my title to ``Bose condensation'' in the published version.